ichen-lab-ucsb/EasyDIVER/README.md

 The pipeline will not be found unless it is stored in the working directory or in `bin/`.
 Also, the pipeline will not be able to find the translator if it is not stored in `bin/`.
 If EasyDIVER is not installed, then the command bash and the full script name (easydiver.sh) must be used to run the pipeline (e.g. `bash easydiver.sh -i [-o -p -q -h -a -r -T -e]`).

+# Usage

+Please consult the EasyDIVER manual.
+`easydiver -i [-o -p -q -h -a -r -T -e]`

 # Test dataset

 A test dataset is provided.
 The test data corresponds to two samples obtained from a real experiment of in vitro evolution of mRNA displayed peptides.

+# Reporting bugs

+Please report any bugs to Celia Blanco (blanco@ucsb.edu) or Sam Verbanic (sverbanic@ucsb.edu).

+When reporting bugs, please include the full output (eror messages included) printed in the terminal when running the pipeline.